fxpw/PatchCreator/README.md

-# PatchCreator for WOW 12340
+# PatchCreator DLL for WOW 12340
 - Use for create or change DBC files from MPQ
 ## Libs
 >Storm lib https://github.com/ladislav-zezula/StormLib